luiscarlosgph/grabcut/README.md

 # Description
-CUDA implementation of GrabCut (C++/Python).
+Implementation of GrabCut with CUDA GMM.
+Works in C++ and Python.
 Run the following steps to get it working.
 This code has been tested under the following configuration:
 * Ubuntu 16.04
 * GNU g++ 5.4.0